duduyiq2001/multithreaded-course-registration-server/readme.md

-## course registration server:
+## Course Registration Server

-    a simple server in C that manages and stores course registeration information. \
-    Users can interact with the server by login, add, drop, waitlist, and get the\
-    current list of classes.
-The server is further optimized for multithreading \
-    so multiple users can have sessions at the same time.
+A simple server written in C that manages and stores course registration information.
+Users can interact with the server by performing operations such as logging in, adding or dropping courses, waitlisting, and retrieving the current list of classes.
+The server is optimized for multithreading, allowing multiple users to maintain sessions simultaneously.

+### Directory Structure

-### I structured my code slightly differently from other people.
-I sort of followed a structure of a typical web project, here is the directory structure:
+I structured my code slightly differently from others, following a structure typical of a web project.
+Here's the directory layout:

 include <br/>
 ├── auth <br/>